apache/dubbo-website/blog/en-us/prepare-an-apache-release.md

     ```shell
     $ mvn release:clean
-    $ mvn release:prepare -Prelease -Darguments="-Dmaven.test.skip=true" -DautoVersionSubmodules=true -Dusername=YOUR GITHUB ID
+    $ mvn release:prepare -Prelease -Darguments="-Dmaven.test.skip=true" -DautoVersionSubmodules=true -Dusername=YOUR GITHUB ID -DpushChanges=false
     ```

     > If you are promted to input password for pushing to GitHub (basically including adding new commits and tags), do not input your login password of GitHub.
 Use `Personal access tokens` instead.
 You can go to https://github.com/settings/profile, click `Developer settings` -> `Personal access tokens`, and generate a new token if not.

     After executing the above commands, you will find that:
     1. source-release.zip and bin-release.zip are generated under dubbo-distribution directory, please unzip it and check the file structure
-    2. The version tag has been push to github repository, you will see a commit called `[maven-release-plugin] prepare release dubbo-x.x.x` were added
+    2. -DpushChanges tells maven not to push the commits and tags to the remote repostiroy.
+If not specified, the version tag will be pushed to github repository, you will see a commit called `[maven-release-plugin] prepare release dubbo-x.x.x` added.
-    3. The branch version is upgraded to ${release_version+1}-SNAPSHOT automatically and the modifications are pushed to the github repository, you will see a commit called `[maven-release-plugin] prepare for next development iteration` were added
+    3. The branch version is upgraded to ${release_version+1}-SNAPSHOT automatically.
+If -DpushChanges=true is specified, the modifications will be pushed to the remote repository, you will see a commit called `[maven-release-plugin] prepare for next development iteration` added.

    - Run release:perform, make an offical release

     ```shell
-    $ mvn -Prelease release:perform -Darguments="-Dmaven.test.skip=true" -DautoVersionSubmodules=true -Dusername=YOUR GITHUB ID
+    $ mvn release:perform -Prelease -Darguments="-Dmaven.test.skip=true" -DautoVersionSubmodules=true -Dusername=YOUR GITHUB ID
     ```

     All artifacts are released to configured remote maven central repository, in staging state